LaserHydra/Backpacks/README.md

 - `backpacks.admin` -- Required to use the `viewbackpack` command.
 - `backpacks.gui` -- Required to see the GUI button.
 - `backpacks.fetch` -- Required to use the `backpack.fetch` command.
-- `backpacks.keepondeath` -- Exempts players from having their backpack erased or dropped on death.
+- `backpacks.keepondeath` -- Exempts you from having your backpack erased or dropped on death.
-- `backpacks.gather` -- Allows the player to enable gather mode per backpack page, which automatically transfers newly acquired inventory items to the backpack.
+- `backpacks.gather` -- Allows you to enable gather mode per backpack page, which automatically transfers newly acquired inventory items to your backpack.
+  - **Note**: When you disconnect from the server and reconnect some time later, gather mode will not be activated until you open your backpack at least once.
-- `backpacks.retrieve` -- Allows the player to enable retrieve mode per backpack page.
+- `backpacks.retrieve` -- Allows you to enable retrieve mode per backpack page.
+When retrieve mode is enabled, you can build, craft and more using items from your designated backpack pages.
 Requires the Item Retriever plugin.
-When retrieve mode is enabled, the player can build, craft and more using items from their designated backpack pages.
+  - **Note**: When you disconnect from the server and reconnect some time later, retrieve mode will not be activated until you open your backpack at least once.
+Additionally, reloading weapon ammo, switching weapon ammo, purchasing items from vending machines, and purchasing vehicles from NPC vendors will not be able to pull items from pages until you access those specific pages at least once after (re)connecting to the server.

 ### Size permissions